What is Security in the World?

 - Preferably, a facilitator for every three groups; and

 - Printed sets of instructions, stories and cards.
 See OrganiserInstructions.pdf in the download pack.

 This workshop might be right for you if you want:

 - An activity that will complement technical security training;

 - To provide a method for developers to critically engage with public reports of security breaches; or

 - To encourage information trading practices within and between teams

 The sub-folder Additional Materials in the Download Pack contains suggestions (in ModifyingTheWorkshop.docx) and other materials to help you adapt the workshop to suit different needs.

 The open-access paper Talking about Security with Professional Developers describes three versions of this workshop and the experience of delivering them.
-Click here for full details.
+Click here for the full reference.